microcks/microcks.io/content/news/_index.md

 #### 0.9.0 on 20 Apr 2020

-We are delighted pleased to announce the Microcks release **0.9.0** that introduces a tremendous amount of enhancements and new features.
+We are delighted to announce the Microcks release **0.9.0** that introduces a tremendous amount of enhancements and new features.

 Big thanks to our growing community for all the work done, the raised issues and the collected feedback during the last 5 months to make it possible.